ohbob/stealth-client-website-qwik/src/content/docs/GetStaticTileData.md

 layout: blog
 ---

-# {title}

 Detailed information about Static tile, including Flags and Name.

-NB: In PS you can use method [AnsiByteArrayToString](Api/AnsiByteArrayToString) to convert "array of Char" to "String"
+NB: In PS you can use method [AnsiByteArrayToString](../AnsiByteArrayToString) to convert "array of Char" to "String"

 **Pascal Syntax:**
 ```pascal